MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 - A systematic way to track progress, scoped to business leaders.
 - Curation of the most relevant resources for adoption of Zero Trust from slides that are ready to present to business leaders to technical implementation guidance and user infographics.

-“Our goal is to help every organization strengthen its security capabilities through a Zero Trust architecture built on our comprehensive solutions that span identity, security, compliance, and device management across all clouds and platforms.” –Satya Nadella
+“Our goal is to help every organization strengthen its security capabilities through a Zero Trust architecture built on our comprehensive solutions that span identity, security, compliance, and device management across all clouds and platforms.” –Satya Nadella, executive chairman and CEO of Microsoft

 ## Zero Trust requires buy-in at the highest level